Next post : Fear of failure might be at the root of your procrastination: How to overcome Atychiphobia chevron-right

 It’s also important to find meaning in the work you’re doing and to think of productive reasons to keep working on tasks that are difficult or boring.
 If there are tasks you prefer not to do, try to tackle them first.
 Otherwise, those tasks will continue to be put off until you’re facing a deadline that can lead to anxiety and shabby work.

-There are many suggestions to help deal with procrastination.
+There are many suggestions to help deal with procrastination, regardless of your procrastination type.

 The 5-Minute Rule